Fees don’t apply to games played while you’re an ECF member?

-Wrong! -It is intuitive to expect any benefit or condition of being a member of ECF to apply throughout the period of membership, and this used to be so – until ECF introduced ‘rolling membership‘, causing much confusion.
-So, if you’re not already aware why there can be a liability for some of the games you play whilst a member, I hope the following explanation can help clarify.
+Wrong! – It’s intuitive to expect any benefit or condition of being a member of ECF to apply throughout the period of membership, and this used to be so – until ‘rolling membership‘ was introduced, causing much confusion.
+If you’re not aware of why there can now be a fee liability for some of the games you play whilst a member, the following explanation may clarify.
+If you’re au fait with this recent change, skip to ‘What changes could NECL make’.

-How so? – Traditionally, when you joined ECF (or renewed) membership applied to the whole of the current playing season regardless of when you paid.
-Membership included free grading of all games played throughout that season.
-Prior to 2011 new grades were calculated annually, at the end of each season, then twice yearly (Jan and July) until 2020 when grades started to be revised monthly.
-Any grading fees (also called game fees) were invoiced to the league shortly after the end of each playing season with clubs sorting their share with their players.
+How so? – Traditionally, when you joined ECF (or renewed) the annual membership applied to the whole of the current playing season.
+Regardless of when you paid, membership included free grading of all games played throughout that season.
+Prior to 2011, new grades were calculated annually, at the end of each season; then twice yearly, Jan and July, until 2020; then grades were recalculated and published monthly – though game fees, often called grading fees, have been charged annually throughout.
+These are invoiced to leagues after the end of each playing season and clubs contributed their share of this after checking with their players.

 |<=================== playing season =======================>|